In every design project I work on I enjoy placing focal points.

 Whats not to like about an early blooming flower that resists gophers and deer?

+These garden workhorses even reproduce themselves to become large drifts of blossoms that last for about a month in my landscape.
+That brings me to a point that many people do not take into consideration when siting them.
+After their bloom time is over the foliage has to “ripen”, which means that it needs to be allowed to turn brown.
 This process is important for the future of the plants.
 As the leaves are turning brown they are storing energy in the bulb for future flowering and reproduction.
 For this reason I place Daffodils in areas that are far enough away from the house that the ripening foliage is not unsightly and in my face.
 As I stroll down the paths in my garden I enjoy the blooms and their sweet fragrance, even cutting many to enjoy in a vase.
 However, they are camouflaged by surrounding plants so that the drying foliage is not an issue.

 I also have many pots of daffodils, and of course my wheelbarrow.
 These are easily moved from view to an out of the way place to allow the foliage to ripen.